fable-compiler/samples-electron/README.md

 This will package the electron app for your current platform.
 This means if you are under `Mac` this will create a `Simple Fable App.app` application that can be executed.

 If you want to specify which platform to release, please take a look at [electron-packager](https://github.com/electron-userland/electron-packager).
+For example, to release to Linux you could do this:

+* Add a new `release-linux` script to the package.json file like this:
+    &nbsp;&nbsp;&nbsp;&nbsp;`"release-linux": "electron-packager . --arch=x64 --platform=linux --out release --overwrite"`
+* Run `yarn run release-linux`
+* Or you could run electron-packager from the command line by first installing npx: `npm install -g npx`
+* Try to run npx from your repo folder by typing `npx -v`
+* If npx is not found, restart Windows to update the Path environment variable to include ..\AppData\Roaming\npm.
+* Run `npx electron-packager . --arch=x64 --platform=linux --out release --overwrite`
+* When you try to execute the `Simple Fable App` file on an Ubuntu instance, if it fails to run you might need to `sudo apt-get install libnss3`.

 ## Architecture